 - Deciding to take a nap but realizing after an hour that you’ve been on your phone scrolling and exhausting yourself even more?

-- Committing yourself to lose weight but being unable to resist temptations, so much so that you might yo-yo and GAIN weight?
+- Committing to losing weight but being unable to resist temptations, so much so that you might yo-yo and GAIN weight?

 - Being sure you will NOT stalk that “ex” but end up feeling really bad after an hour of ruminating through their social media?